Examine SAP HANA Azure Virtual Machine storage configurations

 To learn about these disk types, see the article Azure managed disk types.

-Azure offers two deployment methods for VHDs on Azure Standard and Premium Storage.
+Azure offers two deployment methods for VHDs on Azure Standard and premium storage v1/v2.
 If the overall scenario permits, take advantage of Azure managed disk deployments.

 For a list of storage types and their SLAs in IOPS and storage throughput, review the Azure documentation for managed disks.

 Azure provides different types of storage suitable for Azure Virtual Machines running SAP HANA.
-The SAP HANA certified Azure storage types that you can consider for SAP HANA deployments are:
+The minimum SAP HANA certified conditions for the different storage types are:

-• Azure Premium SSD - /hana/log is required to be cached with Azure Write Accelerator.
-The /hana/data volume can be placed on Premium SSD without Azure Write Accelerator or on Ultra disk.
+• Azure premium storage v1 - /hana/log is required to be supported by Azure Write Accelerator.
+The /hana/data volume could be placed on premium storage v1 without Azure Write Accelerator or on Ultra disk.
+Azure premium storage v2 or Azure premium SSD v2 is not supporting the usage of Azure Write Accelerator

-• Azure NetApp Files - requires NFS v4.1 volumes on top of Azure NetApp Files for /hana/log and /hana/data.
+• NFS v4.1 volumes on top of Azure NetApp Files for /hana/log and /hana/data.
+The volume of /hana/shared can use NFS v3 or NFS v4.1 protocol

 In the on-premises world, you rarely had to care about the I/O subsystems and their capabilities.
 The reason was that the appliance vendor needed to make sure that the minimum storage requirements are met for SAP HANA.
 As you build the Azure infrastructure yourself, you should be aware of some of those requirements.
 Some of the minimum throughput characteristics that are asked are resulting in the need to: